 The Boeing Company issues the award annually to recognize suppliers who have achieved superior performance.
-San Juan Software maintained a Silver composite performance rating for each month of the 12-month performance period, from October 2016 to September 2017.
-This is the second year in a row that San Juan Software has received this award.
+San Juan Software maintained a Gold composite performance rating for each month of the 12-month performance period, from October 2017 to September 2018.
+This is the third year in a row that San Juan Software has received this award.

-This year, Boeing recognized 414 suppliers who achieved either a Gold or Silver level Boeing Performance Excellence Award.
-San Juan Software is one of only 329 suppliers to receive the Silver level of recognition.
+This year, Boeing recognized 380 suppliers who achieved either a Gold or Silver level Boeing Performance Excellence Award.
+San Juan Software is one of only 82 suppliers to receive the Gold level of recognition.

 If you removed all the wires from a widebody passenger jet and strung them end-to-end, you could connect St. Louis to Chicago or London to Amsterdam, distances of approximately 500 kilometers.
 If you rolled these 100,000 wires into a ball with the harnesses that hold them to the aircraft structure and put the ball on a scale, it would tip to nearly 7,400 kilograms or about 3 percent of the aircraft's weight.
 First to go would be wiring for non-avionics functions, such as control of cabin lighting and passenger audio-video equipment or devices gathering routine health-management data from around the plane.
 Next might be safety-related wiring linked to smoke detectors, emergency lighting, cabin-pressure sensing and avionics, and eventually even commands that move the plane's flight-control surfaces.